richardbobo1/DC-Ridr-Backend/README.md

 # DC Ridr

 * DC Ridr is an app built for locating bike trail routes and resources in the greater DC area.
+* *DC Ridr is an application built using Ruby on Rails for the backend and JavaScript for the frontend.*

+# Preview

 ![DC Ridr](/app/assets/demo/demo-home.png)

-*DC Ridr is an application built using Ruby on Rails for the backend and JavaScript for the frontend.*

 # Summary